ALL OF A SUDDEN

 Murder mystery explores the turbulent years of pre-Malaysia Singapore.

 We grabbed this beautiful hardcover copy of Suddenly, at Singapore from Scottish publishers William Collins, Sons & Co. for two reasons.
 First, the cover art is by the legendary Barbara Walton, one of the great illustrators of the mid-century period, and the title promises exotic thrills.
 Though we’re lucky enough to live in an exotic land ourselves, we never get tired of tales set in Asia, Africa, or the Mediterranean.
-And speaking of exotic, Gavin Black is a pseudonym far less exotic than the author’s real name—Oswald Wynd.
+And speaking of exotic, Gavin Black is a pseudonym far less exotic than the author’s actual name—Oswald Wynd.
 Why use a pen name when you’re named Oswald Wynd?
 Beats us, though the fake name does sound more real.

-Anyway, Suddenly, at Singapore involves the Harris Brothers, two adventurous anglos born and raised in Singapore who own a shipping company that, in addition to legit cargos, transports black market weapons around the Java Sea in a fleet of Chinese junks.
+Anyway, Suddenly, at Singapore involves the Harris Brothers, two adventurous Anglos born and raised in Singapore who own a shipping company that, in addition to legit cargos, transports black market weapons around the Java Sea in a fleet of Chinese junks.
 The story opens with the older brother Jeff being murdered, and younger brother Paul vowing revenge—as soon as he figures out who ordered the killing.
-He’s also involved in an as yet unconsummated martial affair, and is trying to send his wife back to the U.S. to get her out of his hair.
+He’s also involved in an as yet unconsummated extra-marital affair, and is trying to send his wife back to the U.S. to get her out of his hair.
 The two plotlines eventually braid together, and pretty soon the hero and both his women are in all kinds of difficulties.

 This was a quick read, decent not great, but with nice local color derived from Black’s/Wynd’s time spent in the region.
 The story takes place before Malaya, Singapore, North Borneo and Sarawak merged into Malaysia, and Black channels some of the political tension and economic lawlessness that prevailed during that time, but doesn’t delve into it in a detailed way.
 He would do that later, though—we gather that this was the first of numerous Paul Harris thrillers.
 We also hear from those in the know that Suddenly, at Singapore is the worst of the lot, so we may try the second book Dead Man Calling when we get the hankering for South Seas craziness again.